Viv Richards: Legacy and place in cricket history

 Brian Lara and Sachin Tendulkar who are regarded as two of the greatest modern day batsman rates Richards as the best they ever saw and their batting idol while growing up.
 Kumar Sangakara, former Sri Lankan Wicket keeper batsman often rates Richards along with Lara as the greatest batsman he ever witnessed and further calls Richards as his cricketing idol while growing up.
 Former Pakistan captain Inzamam-ul-haq rates Richards as the greatest batsman he ever saw ahead of both Tendulkar and Lara.

 The International Cricket Council (ICC) has produced rankings for batters and bowlers for both the longer and shorter versions.
 In the ratings for Test Cricket, Richards holds the equal-seventh-highest peak rating (938), after Sir Donald Bradman (961), Steve Smith (947), Sir Len Hutton, Sir Jack Hobbs, Ricky Ponting and Peter May.
 The One Day International (ODI) ratings place Richards first, followed by Zaheer Abbas and Greg Chappell.
 He topped the rankings at the end of the years 1976, 1977, 1980, 1981, 1982, 1983 and 1986.

 He was voted the greatest cricketer since 1970 in a poll, ahead of Ian Botham and Shane Warne.
 That poll saw both Botham and Warne vote for Richards, and in the opinions of both, Richards is the greatest batsman they ever saw.
 In 2006, in a study done by a team of ESPN's Cricinfo magazine, Richards was again chosen as the greatest ODI Batsman ever.

 To mark 150 years of the Cricketers' Almanack, Wisden named him in an all-time Test World XI.

 Football

 Some writers contend that Richards also played international football for Antigua and Barbuda, appearing in qualifying matches for the 1974 World Cup.
 However, he does not appear in recorded line-ups for these matches.

 Personal life

 Richards and his wife Miriam have two children, including Mali, who has also played first-class cricket.
 Richards is also godfather to Ian Botham's son, Liam.

 Richards had a brief relationship with Indian actress Neena Gupta, with whom he has a daughter, fashion designer Masaba Gupta.
+Richards abandoned his daughter Masaba till she was 20, and Neena brought her up as a single mother.